 Without stars or transmission, the Golden Globes continue

+The Golden Globes, Hollywood’s so-called biggest party that regularly draws 18 million viewers, was downgraded to a live blog Sunday night for its 79th edition.
-That’s just one of the haunting questions facing the Hollywood Foreign Press Association (HFPA), which will proceed with its film and television awards Sunday off the air, with no nominees, celebrity guests, red carpet, host, press or even a live broadcast.
-In a controversial year, Hollywood’s self-proclaimed biggest party has been reduced to little more than a Twitter feed.

-Members of the HFPA and some recipients of the group’s philanthropic grants will gather at the Beverly Hilton Hotel for a 90-minute private event starting at 6 p.m.
-Los Angeles (0200 GMT).
-The names of the winners will be revealed in real time on the organization’s social media and website.
-Special emphasis, they say, will be given to their charitable efforts over the years.
+The embattled Hollywood Foreign Press Association (HFPA) proceeded with its film and television awards with no television broadcast, nominees, celebrity guests, red carpet, host, press or even an online broadcast.
+Instead, HFPA members and some recipients of the group’s philanthropic grants gathered at the Beverly Hilton Hotel for a 90-minute private event, announcing the names of the winners on the organization’s social media.

+The winners in the film sections included Will Smith for “King Richard,” Kodi Smit-McPhee for “The Power of the Dog,” Ariana DeBose for “West Side Story.” barriers “) and Andrew Garfield for“ tick, tick … BOOM! ”.

+Japan’s “Drive My Car”, a critics favorite, won best non-English language film, while “Encanto” was named best animated film.

 That the organization proceeded with any type of event came as a surprise to many in Hollywood.
 The HFPA came under fire after a Los Angeles Times investigation in February revealed ethical flaws and a surprising lack of diversity: There was not a single black journalist among the group’s 87 members.
 The studios and public relations firms threatened to boycott.
 Tom Cruise even returned his three Golden Globes, while other top performers criticized the organization on social media.